dastaiger/MCW-Containers-and-DevOps/HOL/Setup.md

     sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"
     ```
 5. Update the Ubuntu packages and install Docker engine, node.js and the node package manager in a single step by typing the following in a single line command.
 When asked if you would like to proceed, respond by typing "y" and pressing enter.
+If you use Ubunut 18.04 LTS you might need to use docker-io instead of docker-ce as there is no CE package available yet.

     ```
     sudo apt-get update && sudo apt install docker-ce nodejs npm